talon-one/talon_one.js/docs/ManagementApi.md

 Invite user

-Create a new user in the account and send an invitation to their email address.  **Note**: The invitation token is valid for 24 hours after the email has been sent.
-You can resend an invitation to a user with the [Resend invitation email](https://docs.talon.one/management-api#tag/Accounts-and-users/operation/createInviteEmail) endpoint.
+Create a new user in the account and send an invitation to their email address.  &gt; [!note] The invitation token is valid for 24 hours after the email has &gt; been sent.
+You can resend an invitation to a user with the [Resend &gt; invitation email](https://docs.talon.one/management-api#tag/Accounts-and-users/operation/createInviteEmail) &gt; endpoint.

 ### Example